 Mount Bromo is an active volcano and is part of the Tengger Massif, in East Java, Indonesia.
 At 2,329 metres (7,641 feet), Bromo is not the highest peak in the range, but it is the best known of them all.
 The volcano belongs to Bromo Tengger Semeru National Park.
 The name derives from Javanese pronunciation of Brahma, the Hindu creator god.

 We drive part way down the mountain to the village of Sukapura, where the locals put on a cultural dance and musical performance the likes of which I have never encountered before.
 It is scary at times, as the dancers seem to be either possessed or high on something – I can’t decide which, and of course, they might possibly also be good actors/performers.

 I record quite a bit of video, since I’m unlikely to ever experience something like this again.
 In addition to the cruise ship passengers, the local villagers are also intensely interested in seeing the performance.
 We have to leave before the performance is finished, but I think most of the cruise ship passengers have seen enough of this rather bizarre performance.

 The Jeep 4x4s return us to the midway point, where we transfer back to the tour buses and return to the tender pier in Probolinggo.
 We arrive almost an hour later than the stated last tender for the ship, but obviously since this is a Holland America excursion and there are hundreds of passengers involved, they keep running tenders to get everyone back to the ship as efficiently as possible.
-Once we step off the tour buses, the oppressive heat and humidity hit us again as we board our tenders and return to the ship.
+Once we step off the tour buses, the oppressive heat and humidity on the coast hit us again as we board our tenders and return to the ship.